-Lessons Learned Combine the installation of the fibre optic infrastructure with other ground works required.
-As much communication as possible with potential partner (e.g. providers to have several access points to prevent vendor lock-ins, city council to provide permits and investment money, responsible persons in the city administration) Capacity will grow due Technological developments in fibre - meaning ducts with the same size will carry more capacity.
-Financing Information
+Combine the installation of the fibre optic infrastructure with other ground works required.

+As much communication as possible with potential partner (e.g. providers to have several access points to prevent vendor lock-ins, city council to provide permits and investment money, responsible persons in the city administration)

+Capacity will grow due Technological developments in fibre - meaning ducts with the same size will carry more capacity.

-Initial Investment 50,000 -250,000 ROI 5 - 10 years whole district of Strijp-S with Scale of Investment 68 acres, 500km of fibre in 4- 5km of ducts
+Initial Investment 50,000 -250,000

+Scale of Investment whole district of Strijp-S with 68 acres, 500km of fibre in 4-

+5km of ducts

-Financer (Contribution in Percentage)
+Financer (C ontribution in Percentage)

 City Private Sector

 National funds Public Companies

 EU funds 70% Financial institutions

 Regional funds End User

 Others 30% Strijp-S Ontwikkeling

-If the fibre is Not implemented and owned by a provider, multi-provider offers are possible by renting out the infrastructure to providers which allows additional income; inhabitants and businesses in the area, direct exploitation with television services or similar
+If the fibre is Not implemented and owned by a provider, multi-provider offers are possible by renting out the infrastructure to providers which allows additional income; inhabitants and businesses in the area, direct exploitation with television services or similar sensor network, smart lighting in Strijp-S, Smart City Hub, enabling many kinds of new services, less latency in transmission (high transmission speed)